-The Audit Committee currently consists of John P. Brancaccio, chairman of the Audit Committee, Dr. Rodney Markin and Dr. Stanley Tennant.
+As of December 31, 2017, the Audit Committee consisted of John P. Brancaccio, chairman of the Audit Committee, Dr. Rodney Markin and Dr. Stanley Tennant.
 Under the applicable rules and regulations of NASDAQ, each member of a company's audit committee must be considered independent in accordance with NASDAQ Listing Rule 5605(c)(2)(A)(i) and (ii) and Rule 10A-3(b)(1) under the Exchange Act.
 The Board has determined that each of Mr. Brancaccio, Dr. Markin and Dr. Tennant is "independent" as that term is defined under applicable NASDAQ and SEC rules.
 Mr. Brancaccio is our audit committee financial expert.
 The Board has adopted a written charter setting forth the authority and responsibilities of the Audit Committee, which is available on our website at http://trovagene.investorroom.com/ under "Corporate Governance".